theREALdebater/eclat/doc/events/auditing.md

 is a non-negative integer that starts at 0 when the audit file is created, and is incremented by 1 after every event is recorded.

 For every event about to be recorded, a _proof_ is computed.
-This value, which is also a big number just like the salt, is computed, using a secure hashing algorithm, from the combination of:
+This value, which is also a big number just like the salt, is computed, using a secure hashing algorithm, from the combination
+of:

- * the salt,
+ * the salt, and

  * the serial number, and